survivejs/webpack-book/manuscript/packages/02_authoring.md

   "devDependencies": { ... },

   /* Package peer dependencies.
-The consumer fixes exact versions. */ /* In npm3 these won't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* If you want to include RC versions to the range, consider */ /* using a pattern such as ^4.0.0-0 */
+The consumer fixes exact versions. */ /* In npm3 these don't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* If you want to include RC versions to the range, consider */ /* using a pattern such as ^4.0.0-0 */